nbQA-dev/nbQA/README.rst

 .. code-block:: bash

-    nbqa -c <command>
+    nbqa -c <command> <args>

-For example, you could run:
+, where :code:`command` is any Python code quality tool For example, you could run:

 .. code-block:: bash